20tab/UnrealEnginePython/README.md

 # Installation on other platforms

 Currently only Windows and MacOSX are supported, Linux support should be available soon.
-We are invastigating Android support too via the kivy project.
+We are investigating Android support too via the kivy project.